Welcome to the website of our research project ProVoiceVR!

 September 2024

-Am 27. und 28.09. sind wir auf der 12.
+Ende September waren wir auf der 12.
 Tagung der European Speech and Language Therapy Association (ESLA) vertreten, um unser Projekt dort vorzustellen und internationale Kontakte zu knüpfen.
-Im Anschluss finden Sie hier unsere Präsentation zum Download.
+Hier finden Sie unsere Präsentation zum Download.

 Juni 2024